Victoria Mulligan

 Victoria has worked with governments, companies and philanthropists and across five continents.
 Her early career in forensic psychology and health policy took her from London to Swaziland - and led to a decade in the Pacific, Papua New Guinea and Timor-Leste where she led initiatives across sectors designing strategies and policies for a future that works, for people and for planet.
 She then moved into roles working with purpose-led organisations in the commercial sphere, including major FMCG brands and financial institutions.

-Recently, Victoria has helped reimagine the future of Aotearoa’s primary industries and guided global insurers and security leaders as they prepare for the next wave of risk and resilience.
-She has also partnered with policy teams to build foresight capability and respond more strategically to deep structural drivers of change.
+Victoria has helped reimagine the future of primary industries in Aotearoa and guided global insurers and security leaders as they prepare for the next wave of risk and resilience.
+Most recently Victoria has partnered with government agencies and a leading global technology company developing scenarios to strengthen foresight capability in response to deep structural and technological change.
+Because some of this work takes place in commercially and strategically sensitive environments, not every project can be shared publicly.